 CANCELLATIONS: Please order carefully.
 Orders are ‘sealed’ – firm – once placed.
 We often begin picking your order within minutes.
-Orders for custom products – guides, blued components, etc. – cannot be cancelled because we will very likely have started making and/or finishing your parts within hours (for example, even if Russ won’t get to soldering your agate for a week, Drake may invest the time to prep your frame and pull a stone ring almost immediately after the order is placed).
+Orders for custom products – guides, blued components, etc. – cannot be cancelled in process (or refunded) because we will very likely have started making and/or finishing your parts within hours (for example, even if Russ won’t get to soldering your agate for a week, Drake may invest the time to prep your frame and pull a stone ring almost immediately after the order is placed).
 If the custom parts are fairly standard, e.g., a red agate stripping guide in 9mm or 10mm, we may be able to re-stock them for a 30% re-stocking fee; this is entirely at our discretion.
 If the parts are blued and/or highly unusual, e.g., gold filled & blued reel seat hardware, they’re yours.
 Please inquire – BEFORE ORDERING – if you have questions.